jar-toiv/fullstackopen-avoin-yliopisto2/README.md

 ### PROCESS for Render.com Backend and Frontend.

 **TIP with render: Set env variable key:PORT and value: (what you want /3001) otherwise port is default 10k** Build the front from osa2 the phonebook in the project with command npm run build.
-Take the folder and move it to the backend project folder.
+Remember to edit and remove the localhost Take the folder and move it to the backend project folder.

 Use Express static to server your Build from the folder.